What is a child advocacy center?

 How many children does CARE House serve?

-CARE House serves approximately 600 children in Montgomery County per year.
+CARE House serves nearly 1,000 children in Montgomery County per year.
 The cases represent the most serious, complex cases of child abuse in our community.
 Learn more about other statistics.

 What if I don’t live in Montgomery County?